Louise Beck Properties logo

 Late Fees for Rent Payments

 If you charge late fees for overdue rent, you must clearly outline these fees in the lease agreement.
-Tenants have a five-day grace period before such fees can be applied.
+Tenants have a five-day grace period before such fees can be applied, and the lease agreement should explain when a tenant must pay rent and how late fees are calculated.

 The state of North Carolina limits late fees to a reasonable amount, which is either $15 or 5% of the monthly rent amount, whichever is greater.
-By including this information in the lease, landlords provide transparency and avoid disputes with tenants regarding payment obligations.
+By including this information in the lease, North Carolina landlords provide transparency and avoid disputes with tenants regarding rent payments, unpaid rent, and payment obligations.

 Water Contamination Levels

-If water contamination levels exceed the state’s guidelines, you must disclose this information to tenants.
-Clean and safe drinking water is a fundamental right, and tenants have a right to know if their water supply is compromised.
-Landlords who fail to make this disclosure may face legal repercussions and potential liability for health issues arising from water contamination.
+If water contamination levels exceed the state’s guidelines, as a North Carolina landlord, you must disclose this information to tenants.
+Clean drinking water is a fundamental legal right, and tenants have a right to know if their water supply is compromised.
+North Carolina landlords who fail to make this disclosure may face legal repercussions and potential liability for health issues arising from water contamination.

 Security Deposit Banking Information

-You are required to disclose the name and address of the financial institution where the tenant’s security deposit is being held.
-This ensures transparency and allows tenants to verify that their deposits are properly safeguarded.
+You are required to disclose the name and address of the financial institution where the tenant’s security deposit is being held and how the tenant’s security deposit is protected.
+This ensures transparency and allows tenants to verify that their security deposit is properly safeguarded.

 North Carolina law mandates that security deposits be kept in a trust account or secured by a bond to protect tenants from potential misuse of their funds.
-All of these disclosures must be provided before a tenant commits to a lease agreement.
+All of these disclosures must be provided before a tenant commits to a lease agreement or another lease or rental agreement.

 North Carolina Tenant Rights & Responsibilities

-Tenants in North Carolina have several rights under state law.
-These include the right to receive the required landlord disclosures before signing a lease, a five-day grace period for rent payments before incurring late fees, and fair treatment under the state’s Fair Housing Act.
+Tenants in North Carolina have several rights under North Carolina law.
+These include the right to receive the required landlord disclosures before signing a lease, a five-day grace period for rent payments before incurring late fees, and fair treatment under the Fair Housing Act.

-Additionally, tenants have the right to live in a habitable and well-maintained rental unit.
+Additionally, tenants have the legal right to live in a habitable and well-maintained rental unit.
 This means landlords must make necessary repairs in a timely manner.
-If a tenant requests a repair for an essential service such as heating, plumbing, or electricity, landlords must address the issue within a reasonable timeframe.
+If a tenant requests a repair for an essential service such as heating, plumbing, or electricity, landlords must address the issue within a reasonable timeframe, but North Carolina tenants should be careful before trying to withhold rent.
+If a landlord fails to act, the tenant should document the issue before pursuing remedies.

-If a landlord neglects these responsibilities, tenants may have legal recourse, such as filing a complaint with the housing authority or seeking damages in court.
-Tenants also have responsibilities, including maintaining the rental unit in a safe and habitable condition, complying with all applicable building, health, and safety codes, and notifying the landlord of necessary repairs within a reasonable timeframe.
+If a landlord neglects these responsibilities, the landlord’s failure may give tenants legal recourse, such as filing a complaint with the housing authority or seeking damages in court.
+Tenants also have responsibilities, including maintaining the rental unit in a habitable condition, complying with all applicable building, health, and safety codes, and notifying the landlord of necessary repairs within a reasonable timeframe.

-They must avoid disturbing neighbors, refrain from causing property damage, and respect the terms of their lease agreement.
-Failure to meet these responsibilities can result in eviction or financial penalties.
+They must avoid disturbing neighbors, refrain from causing rental property damage, and respect the terms of their lease agreement.
+A tenant’s breach or lease violation can result in eviction, court costs, or financial penalties.

 North Carolina Landlord Rights & Responsibilities

-Landlords have several rights under Chapter 42 of the NC General Statutes.
-They can draft and enforce rental agreements that comply with state laws, evict tenants for violating lease terms, and enter rented units for legitimate reasons.
+Landlords have several rights under Chapter 42 of the North Carolina General Statutes.
+They can draft and enforce rental agreements that comply with North Carolina state laws, review credit reports where allowed, evict tenants for violating lease terms, and enter rented units for legitimate reasons.

-Landlords may charge a security deposit, provided it does not exceed the state’s maximum limit, and they can increase rent at their discretion since North Carolina does not have rent control laws.
+North Carolina landlords may charge a security deposit, provided it does not exceed the state’s maximum limit, and they can increase rent at their discretion because North Carolina does not have statewide rent control.
+When a landlord needs to increase rent, the rent control limits, lease terms, notice duties, and anti-discrimination rules should all be documented clearly.

-However, landlords also have responsibilities.
-They must provide tenants with required disclosures, allow a five-day grace period for rent payments, and follow legal entry procedures.
+However, these responsibilities affect landlords.
+They must provide tenants with required rent disclosures, allow a five-day grace period for rent payments, and follow legal entry procedures.
+The law also prohibits landlords from using lockouts, utility shutoffs, or retaliation to bypass the eviction process.

-They are obligated to re-rent a unit if a tenant leaves for an unjustified reason, return security deposits within 30 days, and follow the correct eviction process.
+They are obligated to re-rent a unit if a tenant moves out for an unjustified reason, return security deposits within 30 days, and follow the correct eviction process.
 Additionally, landlords must make necessary repairs within a reasonable timeframe after receiving proper notice from tenants.

-To foster a good relationship with tenants, landlords should also maintain open communication and document all lease agreements, maintenance requests, and financial transactions.
-Keeping thorough records can help resolve disputes efficiently and protect both parties in case of legal issues.
+To foster a good relationship with tenants, North Carolina landlords should also maintain open communication and document all lease agreements, maintenance requests, and financial transactions.
+Keeping thorough records can help resolve disputes efficiently and protect both parties if legal representation is needed.

 An Overview of North Carolina Landlord-Tenant Laws